Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 - **Main tasks**

-Create a pandas dataframe that stores the main information for a specific chromosome (or region within a chromosome) including all genomic features, positions of the genomic features and the number of insertions and reads within those features.
+Create a pandas dataframe that stores information for a specific chromosome including all genomic features, positions of the genomic features and the number of insertions and reads within those features for an entire chromosome or specific genomic region.
 Optionally it can create a barplot with the number of insertions or reads within each feature.

 - **Dependencies**